 Hire a tuk-tuk driver by the day

-Alternatively, Angkor Wat is accessible by tour, taxi, and e-bikes and bikes.
-I think the tuk-tuk is a convenient and perfectly comfortable option.
+Angkor Wat is accessible by tour, taxi, and e-bikes and bikes, but I think the tuk-tuk is a convenient and perfectly comfortable option.
 Plus, getting to know my drivers (as they got me safely to every destination) was one of my favorite things about traveling in Southeast Asia.
 A great way to show your appreciation is by treating them to lunch if you stop by one of the vendors in the Park.

 Arrive early for a special sunrise